-The SSR gives powers to competent authorities – in the UK this is the FCA – to suspend short selling or limit transactions when the price of various instruments (including shares, sovereign and corporate bonds, and ETFs) fall by set percentage amounts from the previous day’s closing price.
+The UK SSR gives us powers to prohibit or restrict short selling or limit transactions when the price of various instruments admitted to trading on a UK trading venue (including shares, sovereign and corporate bonds, and ETFs) has fallen more than the appropriate percentage threshold from the previous day’s closing price.

 Exceptional market conditions

-We also have powers under the SSR to address adverse events or developments that pose a serious threat to financial stability or market confidence.
+We also have powers under the UK SSR to address adverse events or developments that pose a serious threat to financial stability or market confidence in the UK.

-- requiring lenders of financial instruments to notify any significant change in their fees
+- requiring lenders of financial instruments admitted to trading on a UK trading venue to notify any significant change in their fees

-- restricting short selling, or other transactions that confer a financial advantage in the event of a decrease in price of a financial instrument, across classes of instruments or all instruments
+- restricting short selling, or other transactions that confer a financial advantage in the event of a decrease in price of a financial instrument admitted to trading on a UK trading venue, across classes of instruments or all instruments

-- restricting, or limiting, entering into sovereign credit default swap transactions
+- restricting, or limiting, entering into UK sovereign credit default swap transactions

 SSR and supplementary texts